 I am an accounting nerd that fell into programming by accident.
-Professionally, I started after accepting a job building productivity tools for Fund Accountants at a large investment bank.
+Professionally, I started after accepting a job in 2010 where I built productivity tools for Fund Accountants at a large investment bank.
 Before this, I had always enjoyed using technology but after I learned to program I realized that I had a passion for it.
 It is the enjoyment I receive when solving problems using creativity and logic.
-So, follow along and find out how I build web application using ope source.
+So, follow along and find out how I build web application using open source.

 I started building websites in 2009 using Flash/AS3 when that was cool.
 I started because I wanted to build a portfolio website for my design work.
 However, Adobe Creative Cloud was eventually released and has always been my in my design toolkit.
 As a result, I started using Behance shortly thereafter.
 Please note, that my portfolio is where my current work is located but I am working on moving this off as I become more digitally free.

 Currently, for my static websites, I am using Jekyll.
 Which I really enjoy.
 Using it has made building websites fun again.
-For dynamic websites, I like ASP.NET Core, am picking up Ruby on Rails and always wiling to learn new platforms.
+For dynamic websites, I like ASP.NET.
+Couple this with my current position I get to learn new technologies quite often.

 We as consumers need to take control of our data and be weary of the information we provide these giant TRILLION dollar tech companies.
 Seriously, a TRILLION dollars?
 After I switched to Linux, I asked what good have these companies done for us?
 If you use their email services, they are reading them or reading the metadata about them.
 If you use their clouds, they are viewing the files or analyzing the metadata about them.
 If you use their phones, they are tracking you, the phone, calls, text messages and pictures.
 If you buy their movies and tv shows from their streaming services, you don’t own these items.
 They do.
 You are renting them at the same price of buying them out right.
 On top of that, they are tracking each time you watch the show and on what device you watch it on.
 If you use Siri, Google Assistant, Alexa or Cortana, they are tracking your every input, command and question.
 Using anything by these companies removes all of your digital freedom.
 But we live in a free country to make our own choices and I will be detailing my choices here on my blog.
 So follow along.